Having anxiety about creating a book marketing plan? I did, and I’m a marketer.

 I use quotes because “free” still has a cost: your time and energy.

 – Newsletter: Get one.
 There are several articles on newsletters, like this one from Hubspot.

 – Social Media: Review your accounts.
 If you’re overwhelmed by social media, only keep your two strongest accounts.
 For questions on general social media, search on reputable websites, like Social Media Examiner.

-- Amazon Author page: This is relatively easy and often overlooked.
-Here's a 10-min podcast on Amazon author page basics.
+– Amazon Author page: This is relatively easy and often overlooked.
+Listen to the 10-min podcast on Amazon author page basics.

 – Author Swaps: Reach out to your author friends!
 Do newsletter (NL) swaps, social media boosts/shares, or anything they’re willing/able to do.
 Then offer to return the favor.

 – Amazon Blurb: This is one of the “big four” marketing elements––so make sure it’s polished!
 Research other bestselling novel blurbs in your genre.
 Is your blurb hitting the points your readers care about?
 Have your writer friends check it over.
 Then send it to a proofreader.